Thymol: History

 The bee balms Monarda fistulosa and Monarda didyma, North American wildflowers, are natural sources of thymol.
 The Blackfoot Native Americans recognized these plants' strong antiseptic action and used poultices of the plants for skin infections and minor wounds.
 A tisane made from them was also used to treat mouth and throat infections caused by dental caries and gingivitis.

 Thymol was first isolated by German chemist Caspar Neumann in 1719.
-In 1853, French chemist Alexandre Lallemand named thymol and determined its empirical formula.
-Thymol was first synthesized by Swedish chemist Oskar Widman in 1882.
+In 1853, French chemist Alexandre Lallemand (1816-1886) named thymol and determined its empirical formula.
+Possible antiseptic properties of thymol were discovered in 1875, and it was first synthesized by Swedish chemist Oskar Widman (1852-1930) in 1882.